URGENT ACTION NEEDED

 Sister Helen Prejean is known around the world for her tireless work to end the death penalty.
 Sister Helen has been instrumental in sparking national dialogue on capital punishment and in shaping the Catholic Church’s vigorous opposition to allexecutions.
 Learn more about her life and work.

 Sister Helen Prejean’s first book, Dead Man Walking sparked a national conversation about the death penalty.
 In The Death of Innocents she showed how deeply flawed the death penalty continues to be.
 And in River of Fire, Sister Helen takes you on the winding path that led her to be an activist.
 Get the books.

 Would you like Sister Helen to speak at your event?
 She’s available for virtual classes and meetings, and extended ‘Zoom Modules’ built around the reading of one of her books, with extensive, guided participation from attendees.
 Get started with our speaking request form.

-SISTER chronicles the life and work of Sister Helen Prejean and examines the evolving role of nuns in the 21st Century.
-The full 90-minute director’s cut is now available online and as a free download.
+SISTER chronicles Sr. Helen Prejean’s life and work and examines the evolving role of nuns in the 21st Century.
+The full 90-minute director’s cut is available online and as a free download.
 Get your friends, workmates, congregation or classmates together and have a watch party.

 Get our newsletter!

 Keep up with the latest news from Sister Helen and the frontiers of justice by subscribing to our newsletter, Death Penalty Discourse.